apptimistco/asn/rfc.md

 key to stop it's location report.

 ### Removal ###
-A `removal` is a blob named `asn/removals/` containing a list of 64-byte binary sums referencing blobs flagged for deletion.
-The server deletes all links associated with the referenced blobs before flagging these for later purge by its garbage collector.
-It also distributes the `removal` to all mirrors that repeat the process.
-Finally, it makes this link.
+A `removal` is a blob named `asn/removals/` containing a list of newline separated file names to be deleted.
+The server only deletes the named file links so one must also remove the primary SUM link to eliminate all references or use the garbage collector to remove all singularly linked SUM files.

-    LOGIN:asn/removals/SUM

-Removals may be reverted by removing the associated removal blob before the garbage collector has purged the referenced blobs.

 ### Other Derived Names ###
 Any other blob named with a trailing forward slash ("/") is linked as this.